Aronnax9000/Vega816/kicad/Vega816/CPU Shim/README.md

 $00FFFA IRQ 6
 $00FFFC RESET
 ```

-If an offset 0-6 is added to A1-A3, (leaving A0 as found), then the vector fetched will be as shown above, going forward from IRQ0.
+While an IRQ vector is being pulled, if an offset [0..7]*2 is added to the address asserted on the bus, then the vector fetched will be as shown above, going forward from IRQ0.

+## IRQ Priority Dispatch

+The Vector Pull Rewrite portion of the CPU shim exposes eight inputs, active low, as IRQ0B-IRQ7B.
+Devices connected to any DMA channel may direct an IRQ to the CPU, by asserting one of these inputs.

+An 8-to-3 priority encoder is used to prioritize eight different levels of IRQ, from 0-7 (lowest value wins).

+The priority is encoded as a three bit offset, and this value is added to A1-A3, effectively adding double the offset to the address to be pulled.
+(Double, since each vector occupies two consecutive bytes)

+## Native Mode: IRQ7 triggers RESET interrupt handler

+Note that, when the 65816 is running in native mode, if an IRQ priority of 7 (0x111) is asserted on Y0-Y2, the vector offset will result in the RESET vector being pulled.
+Since no actual hardware reset has occurred, if the reset handler relies on a hardware reset having taken place, unpredictable state may occur.
+It is generally advised to avoid the use of IRQ priority 7 when the CPU is in native mode.
+Alternatively, IRQ priority 7 may be rerouted to NMI.

+## IRQ Priority 7 to NMI Option

+A jumper on the CPU Shim allows IRQ7 to trigger an NMI instead of participating in Vector Pull Rewrite.
+This is intended to support devices such as the RESTORE key on the C64, which expects to be able to
+assert NMIB.
+Another motivation is to provide a useful alternative to the default effect of asserting
+IRQ7 within the rewrite scheme, which is to force the pull of the RESET vector.

-#### Effect of Vector Pull Rewrite in Emulation (65C02) Mode
+## Effect of Vector Pull Rewrite in Emulation (65C02) Mode
 The 6502's IRQ vector, like its 65816 counterpart, has 0x111x in the last nybble, so it is detected by the Vector Pull Rewrite Shim.

 ```
+Emulation Mode Interrupt Vector Table  (datasheet)

 $FFFA NMI
 $FFFC RESB
 $FFFE BRK/IRQ
 ```

 Unlike the 65816's IRQ vector, the 6502 IRQ vector occurs at the very top of its page, so additions of 1-7 to the bits may force A4 to overflow to 0 (no carry).
 In particular, $FFFE + $02 = $FFE0, etc. This means the augmented
 IRQ vector map for the 6502 looks like this:

 ```
+Emulation Mode Interrupt Vector Table (with IRQ0-7)

 $FFE0 BRK/IRQ 1
 $FFE2 BRK/IRQ 2
 $FFE4 BRK/IRQ 3